DanielVandH/ProfileLikelihood.jl/README2.md

 \end{equation*}
 $$

 where $\Omega = [0, 2]^2$.
 This problem extends the corresponding example given in FiniteVolumeMethod.jl, namely [this example](https://github.com/DanielVandH/FiniteVolumeMethod.jl#diffusion-equation-on-a-square-plate), and so not all the code used in defining this PDE will be explained here; refer to the FiniteVolumeMethod.jl documentation.
-We will take the true values $k = 9$, $c = 1$, $u_0 = 50$, and let the standard deviation of the noise in the data be $0.01$.
-We are interested in recovering $(k, c, u_0, \sigma)$ from some data.
+We will take the true values $k = 9$, $c = 1$, $u_0 = 50$, and let the standard deviation of the noise, $\sigma$, in the data be $0.01$.
+We are interested in recovering $(k, c, u_0)$; we do not consider estimating $\sigma$ here, estimating it leads to identifiability issues that distract from the main point of our example here, i.e. to just show how to setup a problem.

 ### Building the FVMProblem